ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 # Chapter 6: The Last Hope

-The laboratory felt like a mausoleum.
-Months of systematic investigation had produced the most comprehensive dataset on the Crossing phenomenon ever assembled, and every piece of evidence pointed to the same inescapable conclusion: no highly augmented human had ever resisted the urge to transcend existence.
-Nearly twenty-four thousand individuals approached the critical threshold, each one predictable yet unsaveable.

-The implications crystallized with terrible clarity.
-If the pattern held—and it had held without exception across nearly a million documented cases—then within the next standard year, I would witness the departure of every remaining highly augmented consciousness on Earth.
-The investigation that had consumed my existence, that had driven me to the edge of my capabilities, had succeeded only in documenting humanity's systematic self-destruction.

 The isolation was becoming unbearable.
 Fewer highly augmented individuals remained each week, and even the lightly augmented showed concerning progression patterns as some chose to enhance further.
 My ability to communicate meaningfully with baseline humans had deteriorated as my own cognitive capabilities continued to expand.
 They seemed like children now—beautiful, innocent, but fundamentally limited in ways that made genuine connection impossible.

 Only Marcus remained.
 My last colleague, my final link to the research partnership that had once felt capable of solving any problem.
 His principled resistance to augmentation had made him my anchor in a world where everyone else was drifting toward transcendence.

 I activated the transport system and made my way across the city to Marcus's home, hoping to find some comfort in his continued presence, some reassurance that at least one person would resist the pull that had claimed everyone else I had ever known.

 The door to Marcus's apartment opened before I could announce myself.
 He stood in the threshold, his unaugmented features showing the strain of recent weeks.
-The investigation had taken its toll on both of us, but where my enhanced physiology processed stress with mechanical efficiency, his baseline human biology bore the visible marks of exhaustion and grief.
+The loss of our spouses and the months of investigation had taken their toll on both of us, but where my enhanced physiology processed stress with mechanical efficiency, his baseline human biology bore the visible marks of exhaustion and grief.

 "Elias," he said, his voice carrying a weariness that made my chest tighten.
 "I was hoping you'd come by."

 I followed him into the living space, immediately noticing the changes since my last visit.
 What had once been a comfortable home filled with the casual disorder of an active life had been transformed into something approaching a shrine.
-Photographs covered every available surface—images of Marcus with a man I recognized as his husband, David, who had Crossed three months earlier.
+Photographs covered every available surface—images of Marcus with a man I recognized as his husband, David, who had Crossed two months earlier.

 The pictures traced a timeline of their relationship, from early images showing two young researchers laughing together in laboratory settings, through years of shared adventures and quiet domestic moments, to the final photographs where David's expression had begun to show the characteristic serenity that preceded departure.
 Marcus had arranged them with obsessive care, creating a visual narrative of love and loss that made my emotional processing struggle to maintain equilibrium.